 A Concise History of the Imperial Charterhouse Buxheim and its Library

-The little town of Buxheim is located in southern Germany, just outside Memmingen and south of Ulm.
+The little town of Buxheim is located in southern Germany, south of Ulm and just outside of Memmingen.
 A monastery at Buxheim is first attested as a house of secular canons in the early thirteenth century.
-After steady decline, the house was given over to the Carthusian order in 1402, being initially settled by 6 monks from Christgarten.
-It soon flourished and further cells were donated throughout the fifteenth century, so that by 1522 Buxheim had a total of 22 cells.
-Its library grew as well, and through impressive donations and the labor of its inhabitants, the first library list of ca. 1450 shows some 200 manuscripts as part of the “liberarie superioris.”
+After steady decline the house was given over to the Carthusian order in 1402 and initially settled by 6 monks from Christgarten.
+It soon flourished, and further cells were donated throughout the fifteenth century, so that by 1512 Buxheim had a total of 22 cells.
+Its library grew as well, and through impressive donations and the labor of its occupants the first library list from around 1450 shows some 200 manuscripts as part of the “liberarie superioris.”
 Through the donation of Hilprand Brandenburg around 1505, the library grew by over 450 volumes, both in manuscripts and early printed books.
-In fact the library’s collection was so impressive that by 1600 the library could claim ownership of over 700 printed books and some 500 manuscripts.
+In fact the library’s collection was so impressive that by 1600 the library could claim ownership of over 2500 printed books from the fifteenth and sixteenth centuries along with some 500 manuscripts.
 The library remained a shining light of learning and knowledge until well into the eighteenth century.

-The monastery was secularized in 1803, as were practically all monasteries in Bavaria, but its library did not go to the Bavarian State Library in Munich but was instead placed in private hands.
-Count von Ostein allowed the few Carthusian monks to remain on the property, but after the death of the Count in 1809 the property passed to the estate of the counts von Waldbott-Bassenheim.
+The monastery was secularized in 1803, as were practically all monasteries in Bavaria, but its library did not go to the Bavarian Royal (now State) Library in Munich but was instead placed in private hands.
+Count von Ostein allowed the few Carthusian monks to remain on the property, but after the count’s death in 1809 the property passed to the estate of the counts of Waldbott von Bassenheim.
 The Carthusians left in 1812.
-After a period of poor estate management the Count was forced into liquidation and put up his entire holdings at Buxheim for auction.
+After a period of poor estate management starting in 1840, Count Hugo was forced into liquidation and put up his entire holdings at Buxheim for auction.
 This included the choir stalls, the library shelves, and the books themselves.

-At the 1883 auction in Munich, most of the library was purchased by Ludwig Rosenthal, a young antiquarian dealer.
-Approximately 400 manuscripts were included in this purchase, and these began to be offered to the public in the years that followed.
-Consequently many libraries came to possess Buxheim manuscripts, as did private persons.
-The bulk of the collection was purchased by the Bavarian State Library in the 1920’s and 30’s.
-Currently, some 385 manuscripts can be identified and located, but about 250 manuscripts listed in the 1883 catalogue are still not positively identified.
+At the 1883 auction in Munich, much of the library was acquired by Ludwig Rosenthal, a young antiquarian dealer who had grown up very near Buxheim.
+Approximately 400 manuscripts were included in this purchase, and these began to be offered by Rosenthal to the public in the years that followed.
+Consequently many libraries and other dealers came to possess Buxheim manuscripts, as did private persons.
+A number of manuscripts were purchased by the Bavarian State Library in the 1920’s and 30’s.
+Currently, some 450 manuscripts can be identified and located, but about 300 manuscripts listed in the 1883 catalog have still not been positively identified.